Dahlia 'Muchacha' - Informal Decorative (1 tuber)

 Bloom Size: 4"

-Dahlia tuber orders will be shipped from mid-April through May 2024, in the order in which they were received.
+Dahlia tuber orders will be shipped from mid-April through May, in the chronological order in which they were received.

 Country of origin: Canada